justinknguyen/BeatBind/README.md

 You most likely extracted the BeatBind folder into a location where it requires Administrator privileges, such as the `Program Files` folder.
 Place the BeatBind folder into a different location, or try running the app in admin mode.

-### How Do I Update The App?

-1. Copy and save your `beatbind-config.json` and `.cache` files somewhere
-1. Replace your `BeatBind` folder with the updated version
-1. Paste inside the folder your saved `beatbind-config.json` and `.cache` files

 ### Why Isn't The App Starting on Windows Startup?

 This happens if the location of the `.exe` file was changed.
 The registry key used to start the app on Windows startup needs to be updated to the new `.exe` path.
 Starting the app again will update the path in the registry key and should resolve the issue.